The Holy Quran: History, the background, the 7th Century culture, the preservation of the Holy Quran and the overall impact

-Later in Abdul Muttalib’s life as he got married and settled down he only had one son and could not have anymore children.
+Later in Abdul Muttalib’s life as he married and settled down he only had one son and could not have anymore children.
 He made a promise to God to sacrifice one of his children if he was to have more.
-And when he had 12 sons, Prophet Muhammad (SAWS)’s father, Abdullah, was the most favorite of his children.
-Abdullah was a very beautiful child and a very handsome person.
+And when he had 12 sons, his youngest son, Prophet Muhammad (SAWS)’s father, Abdullah, was the most favorite of his children.
+Abdullah was a very beautiful child and he was a very handsome person.
 Abdul Muttalib always remembered his promise to God deep in his heart.
 But he could in no way decide which of his children he was to sacrifice.
 Finally after talking to all of his children they decided to draw names for sacrificing.
 Out of his 12 sons, Abdullah’s name came up.
 Abdul Muttalib was crushed.
 Now, also to mention that in that society, these were the gentile people and the children were very obedient to their fathers.
 Abdul Muttalib held Abdullah very dear to his heart and sacrificing him was the last think he could think of.
-He went to a female sorceress, who then gave him an alternative to add a lot of 10 camels for sacrificing every time Abdullah’s name would be picked, but this time Abdullah’s name would be placed with animals’ names sparing the rest of his children.
-Abdul Muttalib drew, but every time Abdullah’s name was being picked up, finally after the 10th time Abdullah was spared, and by then 100 camels were in the lot to be sacrificed.
-In those days when the camel caravans were the main means of transportation and income, sacrificing 100 camels was a huge sacrifice.
-The news spread far and wide, and the event was huge and people came from far off places to witness the incident.
+He went to a female sorceress, who then gave him an alternative to add a lot of 10 camels to sacrifice for every time Abdullah’s name would be picked, but this time Abdullah’s name would be placed with animals’ names sparing the rest of his children.
+Abdul Muttalib drew, but every time he drew, it was Abdullah’s name that was being picked up, finally after the 10th time Abdullah was spared, and by then 100 camels were in the lot to be sacrificed.
+In those days when the camel caravans were the main means of transportation and income, sacrificing 100 camels was a huge deal.
+The news spread far and wide, and the event was very big and people came from far off places to witness the incident.
 This incident not only made Abdullah famous, it also elevated his status as the Chieftain’s favorite son.
 And that is how God was elevating the status of Prophet Muhammad (SAWS)’s father and grandfather in the society long before Prophet Muhammad (SAWS) was born.

 The Birth Of Prophet Muhammad (SAWS):